-John Chatterton was born in 1951 and died in December 2003 in a diving accident during an expedition to Palau.
+John Chatterton was born in 1951.
 He is one of the most famous and accomplished wreck divers.
 He worked as a commercial diver in New York City for 20 years.
 On 9/11, he was working under the World Financial Tower #1.
 He had been involved in diving and researching deep shipwrecks.
 He was the member of the technical diving expedition to find the legendary RMS Lusitania in 1994.
 He was the first diver to use a rebreather during the expedition to find the wreck of HMHS Britannic.
 He was also involved in the diving expeditions to find wrecks of MV Struma and SS Andrea Doria.
 He is best known for his 12,500 feet deep sea diving in an MIR submersible to research the most famous ship wreck of RMS Titanic.
 The History Channel featured the exploration in Titanic’s Final Moments ‘ Missing Pieces.

 3. Jacques-Yves Cousteau